dishachandgadkar/student-placement-predictor-ML/README.md

 # 🎓 Student Placement Predictor

-A Machine Learning web application that predicts whether a student will be placed or not based on CGPA, IQ, and Profile Score using Flask and Scikit-learn.
+I have done mini project of a Machine Learning web application that predicts whether a student will be placed or not based on CGPA, IQ, and Profile Score using Flask and Scikit-learn.

 ---